LAStools/LAStools/bin/lasgrid_README.txt

 -step 2                : raster with stepsize 2 [default: 1]
--fill 5                : fills voids in the grid with a square search radius of 5 -subcircle 0.2         : each point is "splatted" with a circle of extra 8 points at radius 0.2 -use_bb                : raster full extend of bounding box -use_tile_bb           : only raster extend of tile bounding box (for tiles generated with lastile) -use_orig_bb           : only raster extend of original bounding box (for tiles generated with '-buffered 30')
+-fill 5                : fills voids in the grid with a square search radius of 5 -subcircle 0.2         : each point is "splatted" with a circle of extra 8 points at radius 0.2 -subcircle 0.2 -0.05   : each point is "splatted" with a circle of extra 8 points at radius 0.2 but 0.05 lower -use_bb                : raster full extend of bounding box -use_tile_bb           : only raster extend of tile bounding box (for tiles generated with lastile) -use_orig_bb           : only raster extend of original bounding box (for tiles generated with '-buffered 30')